Argentine government launches Covid-19 vaccine passport

 Argentina has so far administered 4,163,858 vaccine doses, of which more than 3.8 million were somebody's initial shot while 683,000 citizens have already undergone the full immunization scheme.

-New batches totalling more than 6.7 million vaccines have arrived in the country in the past few days and negotiations are still in progress for additional supplies from Cuba and India, while presidential advisor Cecilia Nicolini also hinted talks with Pfizer, which were suspended under former Health Minister Gines González García, may now resume.
+New batches totalling more than 6.7 million vaccines have arrived in the country in the past few days and negotiations are still in progress for additional supplies from Cuba and India, while presidential advisor Cecilia Nicolini also hinted at talks with Pfizer, which were suspended under former Health Minister Gines González García, may now resume.

 Top CommentsDisclaimer & comment rules